 Using the Enneagram to support the development of awareness (out of stage one)

-1. Observing your type’s fixation
+1. Observing your type’s Passion

-The fixation, basically a pattern of energy, is Shadow.
+The Passion, basically a pattern of energy, is Shadow.
 There is much wisdom in being able to just observe it neutrally.
 I practice this every single day, and every single day I notice myself ‘anticipating’ (the cognitive expression of Seven’s gluttony).

-The Enneagram Type Fixtions
+The Enneagram Type passions

 Ones – ‘Anger’